-High court asked to review men-only draft registration law
+High court won’t review men-only draft registration law

 The question of whether it’s unconstitutional to require men but not women to register could be viewed as one with little practical impact.
 The last time there was a draft was during the Vietnam War, and the military has been all-volunteer since.
-But the registration requirement is one of the few remaining places where federal law treats men and women differently, and women’s groups are among those arguing that allowing it to stand is harmful.
+But women’s groups are among those arguing that allowing the male-only requirement to stand is harmful.

-Ria Tabacco Mar, the director of the American Civil Liberties Union’s Women’s Rights Project, who is urging the court to take up the issue, says requiring men to register imposes a “serious burden on men that’s not being imposed on women.”
+Ria Tabacco Mar, director of the American Civil Liberties Union’s Women’s Rights Project, who had urged the court to take up the issue, said that requiring men to register imposes a “serious burden on men that’s not being imposed on women.”

-A group of retired senior military officers and the National Organization for Women Foundation are among the others urging the court to take the case.
+A group of retired senior military officers and the National Organization for Women Foundation were among those that had urged the court to take the case.

 The issue of who has to register for the draft has been to the court before.
 In 1981, the court voted 6-3 to uphold the men-only registration requirement.
 At the time, the decision was something of an outlier because the court was regularly invalidating gender-based distinctions in cases about other areas of the law.
 Many of those cases were brought by the founding director of the ACLU’s Women’s Rights Project, Ruth Bader Ginsburg, who became a justice in 1993.